life-itself/web3/notes/bitcoin-as-anti-authoritarian.md

         *  Gandhi's non-cooperation movement
         *  Anti Vietnam-war protests
   *  Examples of using crypto as a form of, or to facilitate, disobedience: Edward Snowden and Sci-Hub.
-      *  Snowden speaks on the infosec conference circuit and likely receives all his speaker feeds via bitcoin which he converts into Russian rubles.
+      *  Snowden speaks on the infosec conference circuit and likely receives all his speaker fees via bitcoin which he converts into Russian rubles.
       *  Sci-Hub pirates every scientific paper from Elvesier, Wiley, and other academic publishers and hosts a PirateBay style mirror site in which researchers can bypass paywalls and download paper.
           *  Server is run by one woman in Russia who takes crypto donations.
 She is seen as a folk hero giving knowledge to the world and advancing science.
           *  Is a violation of copyright laws, although the jurisdictional boundaries of this are somewhat gray considering Russia doesn’t respect US law.